Praveen76/MMM-using-Non-linear-models-and-SHAP-Values/README.md

 ## Usage

-Follow the examples in the `examples` directory to see how to use the MMM approach with non-linear models and interpret the results using SHAP values.
+Follow the attached Python notebook in this repository to see how to use the MMM approach with non-linear models and interpret the results using SHAP values.

 ```python
 # Example code snippet